-4.2.1 Decontamination of Personnel
+Decontamination of Personnel

 Minimal decontamination will be necessary if only Level D protection is used.
-Boots worn on site should be washed and removed; disposable gloves used during sampling activities should be removed and bagged; and, personnel should be encouraged to remove clothing and shower as soon as is practical at the end of the day.
-All clothing should be machine-washed.
+Boots worn on site should be washed and removed; disposable gloves used during sampling activities should be removed and bagged; and, personnel should be encourage to remove clothing and shower as soon as is practical at the end of the day.
+All clothing should be machine washed.
 All personnel will wash hands and face prior to eating and before and after using the restroom.

 Decontamination will be necessary if Level C protection is used.
-The following OSHA-specified procedures included steps necessary for complete decontamination prior to entry into the support zone, and steps necessary if a worker only needs to change a respirator or respirator canister.
+The following OSHA specified procedures include steps necessary for complete decontamination prior to entry into the support zone, and steps necessary if a worker only needs to change a respirator or respirator canister.